-(6) making a formal renunciation of nationality before a diplomatic or consular officer of the United States in a foreign state, in such form as may be prescribed by the Secretary of State: . . .
+(6) making a formal renunciation of nationality before a diplomatic or consular officer of the United States in a foreign state, in such form as may be prescribed by the Secretary of State; . . .

 Pub.
-L. No, $9^{5}432$, 92 Stat.
+L. No. 94-432, 92 Stat.
 1046 (1978) repealed paragraph (5) of section 349(a) of the Immigration and Nationality Act, and redesignated paragraph (6) of section 349(a) as paragraph (5).

 Pub.
-L. No, 99-653, 100 Stat.
+L. No. 99-653, 100 Stat.
 3655, (1986), amended subsection 349(a) by inserting "voluntarily performing any of the following acts with the intention of relinquishing United States nationality:" after "shall lose his nationality by;".

-1929.
-She ve in the United States un il 1959 when she married a citizen of Uganda, Dr. an oral surgeon, businessman and prominent Ugandan personality.
+She lived in the United States until 1959 when she married a citizen of Uganda, Dr. M A , an , and prominent Ugandan personality.
 Four children were born of the marriage in Uganda between 1960 and 1965.
 According to appellant, she registered each as a United States citizen at the Embassy in Kampala.
 From 1961 to 1968 appellant was employed by the African-American Institute (AAI) in Kampala, directing a program that became known as the African Scholarship Program of American Universities.